DuncanRitchie/velut/README.md

 - [Lemmata Collator](https://github.com/DuncanRitchie/velut-lemmata-collator), which extracts from the Inflector’s output the words needed for the Word Data Generator; and
 - [Word Data Generator](https://github.com/DuncanRitchie/velut-word-data-generator), which generates phonetic and other information about all words.

-This will enable all inflected forms to be words that you can search for and see rhymes for on the velut website.
+This enables all inflected forms to be words that you can search for and see rhymes for on the velut website.

 The two MongoDB collections are:
 - `lemmata`, in which every document (database record) is a “lemma” with information from the source Json file plus the inflected forms from the Inflector; and